davide-castro20/FEUP-LBAW-Wiki/er.md

 Users are separated into three different types: system administrators, buyers who have to register and log into the system, and guests.

-Buyers are able to acquire products.
+Buyers can acquire products.
 Additionally, the admins have full access and modification privileges, including removing ongoing sales and assign users as admins.
 In addition, all users except guests, can have a list of their favorite products and be able to see their history of products.

 ---